Cruise ship turned away in other ports anchors off Cambodia

 Some 20 passengers have reported stomachaches or fever, Cambodian health officials said.
 The ship's health staff considered them to be normal illnesses, but the ill passengers were being isolated from others, Health Ministry spokeswoman Or Vandine said.

-A military helicopter is on standby to carry samples from passengers to the Pasteur Institute in Phnom Penh for analysis.
+A military helicopter is being used to carry samples from passengers to the Pasteur Institute in Phnom Penh for analysis.

 She said if tests show any passengers have the disease, they'll be allowed to get treatment in the country.